New Zealand's tax credit problem: we know it exists. So why aren't we claiming it?

 The donation credit process in New Zealand has seen little meaningful change since the mid-2000s.
 In the same period, we've seen the rise of contactless payments, instant bank transfers, digital tax returns, and app-based giving platforms.
 The infrastructure for a frictionless experience exists.

 Imagine a world where your tax credit arrived automatically, or at least with a single tap, rather than requiring you to gather receipts, complete forms, and wait.
-The technology is there and the will to shift outdated systems is what is needed.
+The technology is here; the will to shift outdated systems is what is needed.

 What would change if we fixed this?